 When you relocated to a new place, the prospect of not knowing anybody and anything about the place can be scary.
 And even if you were okay initially, sometimes people around you make you worried.
-Because they’re worried for you.
+Because they’re worried about you.

 I remember when I was leaving my home country after I got married.
 My sister in law was worried about me and kept asking if I would be alright as I would be thousands of miles away from family and friends.